sarcah/sarcah.github.io/readme.md

 HTML is used for the content of all webpages.
 CSS is used for the styling and positioning of elements.
 Netlify is used for web-hosting.
-Github is used for source controle.
+Github is used for source control.
 Sha384 is used for encryption for subresource integrity.